flisbao/prepare_dataset_challenge/README.md

 $ python main.py --verbose --trainingIterations 120 --learningRate 0.0005
 ```

+##Results

+The python script is able to parse the provided Pokemon dataset and train to an accuracy of around 75% after 120 iterations at a learningRate of 0.0005.
+After the training process, the user is then able to input their own Pokemon stats to see what the network thinks its type 1 is.

 ##Credits

-Credits go to Alberto Barradas (For the dataset), Siraj (for the idea and starting code)
+Credits go to Alberto Barradas (For the dataset), and Siraj (for the idea and starting code).